acikyazilimagi/afet-yardim-discord-bot/README.md

 ### Contribution

 Project is open source.
 If there is a issue or wants to add feature to project, please open an issue from "Issues" tab.
 If wants to fix problem or add feature by itself, fork project to personal account repository.
 After that clone from "Code" section in repository to local repository.
 After that, make changes and push to personal account repository.
-Finally, open a Pull Request to main branch.
+Finally, open a Pull Request to "main" branch.
 We are going to review those changes.